Why Do I Have Anxiety After Drinking?

 Chemical Changes In The Brain That Cause Anxiety After Drinking

 A rush of the feel-good hormone, dopamine, is released into the reward center of your brain when you drink alcohol.
 It's the same feeling that you get when you fall in love or win big at the casino; you feel great.

 Unfortunately, an alcohol buzz doesn't last long.
 When you stop drinking, thedopamine level in your brain decreases and the mood hormone, serotonin, is suppressed.
 That's why you feel anxiety and guilt after drinking.

 Having a glass of wine or a beer to relax after a bad day may reduce stress levels in the short term, but as the alcohol leaves the body, anxiety returns with a vengeance, which may lead to more drinking to keep the buzz going.

 If you tend to be anxious or have an anxiety disorder, you are more likely to feel severe anxiety after drinking alcohol.
-It can also worsen your condition and should be avoided.
+It isalso likely to worsen your condition for which itshould be avoided altogether.

 Physical Changes That Cause Anxiety After Drinking

 Your physical well-being takes a hard knock after a night of heavy drinking; nausea, stomach-aches, and headaches are common.
 Your liver is working overtime to get rid of the toxins.

 This in itself leads to feelings of anxiety, but the hangover symptoms that are most responsible for severe anxiety after drinking are a rapid heartbeat, shakiness, and a sense of weakness.
 These are the physical effects of the alcohol leaving your body which may cause you to feel panicky, nervous, and anxious.

 It also doesn't help that too much alcohol leads to poor quality sleep; you don't sleep well enough or long enough.